4400 Service Animals and Emotional Support Animals

-Students should contact the Resource Office on Disabilities for any exception to this policy.
-Employees should contact the Office for Equal Opportunity Programs.
+Students should contact Student Accessibility Services for any exception to this policy.
+Employees should contact the Office of Institutional Equity and Access.

 Roles & Responsibilities

-Office for Equal Opportunity Programs – responsible for facilitating individual accommodations for current or prospective Yale employees with disabilities
+- Responsible for facilitating individual accommodations for current or prospective Yale employees with disabilities.

-Owner – responsible for contacting ROD/OEOP and following all policies and procedures with respect to his or her Service Animal.
+- Responsible for contacting SAS/OIEA and following all policies and procedures with respect to his or her Service Animal.